Lord Esmé Gordon-Lennox: Military career

 Gordon-Lennox joined the British Army where he was commissioned a second lieutenant in the Scots Guards on 16 December 1896, and was promoted to lieutenant on 13 April 1898.
 He was seconded for service on the staff in March 1900, to serve as a staff officer in the Transvaal and the Orange River Colony during the Second Boer War, followed by service in Southern Nigeria.
-He was appointed a Member of the Royal Victorian Order (MVO) in 1907.
+He was promoted from supernumary captain to captain in February 1904 and appointed a Member of the Royal Victorian Order (MVO) in 1907.
 He was promoted to major in May 1910.

 Following the start of the First World War in August 1914, he rejoined his regiment and went to France with the British Expeditionary Force.
 His younger brother, Lord Bernard Gordon-Lennox, was killed early in the war at the Second Battle of Ypres.
 Lord Esmé was badly wounded and sent back to England in 1915 to recover.

 Following a long convalescence, he returned to the front to command a brigade and was mentioned in dispatches.
 He was wounded again in 1917.
 He was awarded the D.S.O. in the 1918 New Year Honours and appointed a Commander of the Order of Saints Maurice and Lazarus.
 He was appointed a Companion of the Order of St Michael and St George in the 1919 New Year Honours.

 In 1919, he was appointed head of the Scots Guards in London and lived in Eaton Square.
 He retired from the Army in 1920 with the honorary rank of brigadier-general.